Student Awards

 Awards Submission

-For all awards, a single electronic PDF file consisting of all required supportive materials must be emailed to APA Division 45 Awards Committee Chair, Kevin Cokley (kcokley@umich.edu) by Monday, May 22, 2023 (11:59pm PST).
+For all Awards, an electronic PDF file consisting of all required supportive materials must be emailed to Division 45 Division Manager, David DeVito at david@amcsource.com by April 15, 2026 (11:59 p.m.
+PST).